easystats/report/README.md

 If you like it, you can put a *star* on this repo, and cite the package as follows:

-  - Makowski & Lüdecke (2019). *The report package for R: Ensuring the use of best practices for results reporting*.
-CRAN. doi: .
+  - Makowski, D., Ben-Shachar, M. S., & Lüdecke, D. (2020). *The report package for R: Ensuring the use of best practices for results reporting*.
+CRAN.